oysteinma/school-projects/README.md

 # School Projects

-Some indivdual and group projects I have worked on during my time at NTNU.
+Some indivdual and group projects I have worked on during my time at NTNU Trondheim.

 **_NOTE:_** All projects are moved from GitLab to GitHub.